endy-imam/black-deliver-api/README.md

 ### Prerequisites

 Have a valid Python version that can work.
-This project is being working with version 3.8.6.
+This project is being working with version 3.8.6 but CI testing verifys that it works from 3.6+ onward.
 You can either install the [latest version](https://www.python.org/downloads/) or [this specific version](https://www.python.org/downloads/release/python-386/) at Python's official download page.

 However, I recommend using [`pyenv`](https://github.com/pyenv/pyenv) to install your desired version from there.
 ```sh